 The three shortlisted finalists for the Tusk Award for Conservation Award, sponsored by Land Rover, all deserve recognition for the considerable difference they have already made for Africa’s wildlife:

-Dr Gladys Kalema-Zikusoka, Uganda (above left)
+Dr Gladys Kalema-Zikusoka, Uganda (above centre)

 As founder and CEO of the non-profit Uganda based Conservation Through Public Health, Gladys established innovative programmes to protect mountain gorillas and other wildlife from human and livestock disease and then use information and communication technology to aid both local development and environmental education.

-Jeneria Lekilelei, Kenya (above centre)
+Jeneria Lekilelei, Kenya (above right)

 As Ewaso Lions Director of Community Conservation, Jeneria is succeeding in his aim to create sustainable lion conservation by changing attitudes and behaviours towards lions amongst the younger generation in his area of northern Kenya.

 The winner will be announced at the ceremony, along with the winner of the Prince William Award for Conservation in Africa and the Tusk Ranger Award.